top of page

 The Hidden Curriculum: What schools don’t say about gender and ambition

-By Lyra Barry Every teacher wants their students to be ambitious, set goals, and succeed.
+Every teacher wants their students to be ambitious, set goals, and succeed.
 The way schools instill drive in their students is critical for success- but the messages spread to girls about ambition can alter one’s track from a young age.
 Starting in elementary school, girls are prompted to measure their initiative carefully: enough to show motivation and learning, but not too much to be intimidating, unrealistic, or too individualistic.
-But how are these ideas fo
+But how are these ideas fostered in stud

 Apr 192 min read